Gwyn-Dayot/Gwyn-Dayot/README.md

-# Hi, I'm <Gwyn>! 👋
+# Hi, I'm Gwyn! 👋

-I am a passionate IT student at STI College, driven by a curiosity for technology and a love for writing.
-My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.
+I’m an IT student at Xavier University who strives to excel in tech.
+I’m continuously learning, exploring, and growing — always hopeful about what I can achieve in this ever-evolving field.
 ![Gwyn-Dayot's Stats](https://github-readme-stats.vercel.app/api?username=Gwyn-Dayot&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me